 Submit completed prep sheet(s) from our website and let us know when and where you would like your sampling event.
+Our prep sheets can be found under the “Schedule Sampling” drop down menu above, and then clicking “Client Prep Sheet”.
 We will then schedule you in our first available slot.

-Well, it depends.
 If you have unprocessed plant material and are not planning to sell it, you can drop off your samples at the lab.
 However, if you hold a medical or commercial license and will be selling your product, you will need to provide the entire batch for sampling so a certified sampler can take random, representative samples according to state guidelines.
+You may also drop off research and development samples or quality control samples if you are a medical or recreational licensee.
+But please note, all R&D and QC samples must be manifest through METRC if you have a recreational license.

 State regulations require all requests for analysis be made prior to the sampling event.
 Our prep sheets meet this requirement, while also providing our samplers with the most information upfront, minimizing sampling times on site.